hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprcursor.md

 ## I don't want to use hyprcursor

-If you don't have any hyprcursor themes installed, hyprland will fall back to XCursor, and use whatever you define with `XCURSOR_THEME` and `XCURSOR_SIZE`.
+If you don't have any hyprcursor themes installed, Hyprland will fall back to XCursor, and use whatever you define with `XCURSOR_THEME` and `XCURSOR_SIZE`.